driehuis/retcon-acceptance/README.md

-# Retcon acceptance environment for Retcon
+# Acceptance environment for Retcon

 This project contains a completely self-contained Openstack environment to evaluate the Retcon backup manager.